rapidsai/cuxfilter/README.md

 ## Documentation

-Full documentation can be found [on our docs page](https://rapidsai.github.io/cuxfilter/index.html).
+Full documentation can be found [on the RAPIDS docs page](https://docs.rapids.ai/api/cuxfilter/stable/).

-Troubleshooting help can be found [on our troubleshooting page](https://rapidsai.github.io/cuxfilter/installation.html#troubleshooting).
+Troubleshooting help can be found [on our troubleshooting page](https://docs.rapids.ai/api/cuxfilter/stable/installation.html#troubleshooting).

 ## General Dependencies